nshkrdotcom/mcp_client/docs/design/MVP_SPEC.md

 - Re-initialization occurs only after transport failure, oversized frames, or explicit Connection shutdown.
 - If a server sends a second `"initialize"` request, we treat it as a protocol violation and log at `:warning`, then transition to `:backoff`.
 - Future negotiated reset behavior will require a capability flag and an ADR.

+### 3.7 Tool Dispatch Modes (ADR-0012)

+Tool invocations follow the `mode` declared by the server (see ADR-0012):

+- `:stateless`
+  - Executed inside a short-lived request process (`Task.Supervisor` child) so long-running work never blocks the Connection.
+  - Requests omit `meta.session_id` when `session_mode == :optional`.
+  - Results are pushed back into the Connection for delivery so timeout/tombstone logic remains centralized.
+- `:stateful`
+  - Executed directly inside the Connection.
+Requests always include `meta.session_id`.
+  - Connection refuses to execute if the server has not completed initialization or if a session cannot be established.
+- **Mode switching**
+  - When `tools/list` arrives, `tool_modes` is rebuilt and `session_mode` recomputed (`:required` if *any* tool is stateful).
+  - Stateless calls inherit session metadata when `session_mode == :required` to keep telemetry consistent even though they execute in isolated processes.

 ---